utkusarioglu/wordpress-react-typescript/README.md

    - `DB_NAME`: Name for the schema that WordPress will use
    - `DB_ROOT_PASS`: MySql root user password

+   > :warning: For safety reasons, the theme name property can only consists of
+   > the characters: a-z A-Z 0-9 and dash (-)

 1. Run `./wrt.sh bootstrap` to set the theme name and get project dependencies

 1. Start your devcontainer.
 Note that this may take a while as some packages